VergilUa/EntitiesExt/README.md

 Other transform manipulation logic can be added by writing appropriate systems, see HybridTransformations/Systems & HybridTransformations/Data.

 ## Compatibility:
-This repo is compatible with Entities 1.0-exp.8;
+This repo is compatible with Unity 2022.3 LTS + Entities 1.0.11;

 Currently does not support authoring Entity Graphics or Unity.Physics packages alike out-of-the-box.
 Manually authoring components and adding according data would work though.